Zmohamed6991/Expense-Tracker/README.md

 [Live Demo](https://drive.google.com/file/d/1hWUrDZC_jcpqRa5A08EuZS134KdjixD9/view?usp=drive_link)
 [GitHub Repository](https://github.com/Zmohamed6991/Expense-Tracker)

-Lessons Learned: Improved skills in backend optimization and gained experience using RESTful API with GORM for database interaction.
+Lessons Learned: Improved skills in backend optimisation and gained experience using RESTful API with GORM for database interaction.
+For example, retrieving data from the database using gorm first and find.